 Apart from formally ‘justifying’ the ship’s seizure, this material also formed the basis for a toxic narrative about something that in reality never happened: the connection between the crews of IUVENTA and the smuggling cartel.

-The seizure provided fodder for a smear campaign launched against all sea rescue NGOs by conservative, populist and right-wing extremist parties across Europe, that was targeting NGOs saving lives at sea and accused them of smuggling migrants to Italy.
+The seizure provided fodder for a smear campaign launched against all sea rescue NGOs by conservative, populist and right-wing extremist parties across Europe who targeted NGOs saving lives at sea and accused them of smuggling migrants to Italy.

 Much of the media craze surrounding these allegations came to hinge on the case of the IUVENTA, one of the smallest and therefore most vulnerable of the NGOs operating in the Central Mediterranean.